The Australian Government is committed to establishing a consolidated Commonwealth-owned Defence precinct in Henderson, Western Australia (WA).

 Planning, design and feasibility studies will confirm the boundaries and exact infrastructure and facilities required for the precinct.
 Facilities to be established include:

-Along with Osborne Naval Shipyard in South Australia, the precinct will be crucial in the Australian Government’s continuous shipbuilding capability.
-It will construct dozens of vessels for the Australian Defence Force, including 18 Landing Craft Medium and 8 Landing Craft Heavy over the next decade.
+Along with Osborne Naval Shipyard in SA, the precinct will be crucial in the Australian Government’s continuous shipbuilding capability.
+It will construct dozens of vessels for the ADF, including 18 Landing Craft Medium and 8 Landing Craft Heavy over the next decade.

 Consultation and timing

-Establishment of Henderson Defence Precinct will be undertaken through a phased approach over more than a decade.
+Establishment of Henderson Defence Precinct is being undertaken through a phased approach, from 2024 and continuing over the coming decades.

 All construction activities will be undertaken in accordance with legislative and regulatory requirements.
 Environmental studies are underway to determine any environmental impacts and mitigation strategies.

-Initial planning for enabling works will begin in 2025, which include dredging, design for breakwater and planning of upgrades to essential services like power supply.
+Initial planning for enabling works has begun, which include design for breakwater, dredging and planning of upgrades to essential services like power supply.

 Industry support